-62) TITLE I
+63) TITLE I

-Title I is a federally funded program for students who may need extra tutoring in math and /or reading.
-Some students may receive services for an entire school year; others for only a few weeks.
-Selection is based on frequent classroom assessment.
+Title I is a federally funded program for students who may need extra support in math and /or reading.
+Some students may receive services for an entire school year, others for only a few weeks.
+Selection is based on frequent classroom and District assessments.
 If your child is selected to receive additional tutoring on a semi-permanent basis, we will send home a permission slip to be signed and returned to the school.